rahul-gj/rahul-gj.github.io/python/win_setup/README.md

 For more information visit [official site](https://www.python.org/downloads)

 ### Install python
-Note: The images aer for python 3.7.5, it aplies to python 3.7.6
+Note: The images are for python 3.7.5, but it aplies to python 3.7.6.

 If you have admin rights (your personal PC), install with default settings.